 809.5.
 Within 30 days of the issuance of a zoning permit, the Zoning Administrator shall deliver the original, a legible copy, or a notice of the permit to the Danville Town Clerk for recording in the Town of Danville land records.

+809.6 The Zoning Administrator shall properly file and maintain a record of:

+(1) All permits issued in areas covered by this bylaw;

+(2) Elevation Certificates with the as-built elevation (consistent with the datum of the elevation on the current Flood Insurance Rate Maps for the community) of the lowest floor, including basement, of all new or substantially improved buildings (not including accessory buildings) in the Special Flood Hazard Area;

+(3) All flood proofing and other certifications required under this regulation; and,

+(4) All decisions of the Board (including variances and violations) and all supporting findings of fact, conclusions and conditions.

-9Section 810: Certificate of Compliance
+Section 810: Certificate of Compliance

 810.1 No use of any land or structure may commence until the Zoning Administrator has issued a Certificate of Compliance.